-In The Dresden Files, this is a big part of how Harry Dresden's Chronic Hero Syndrome manifests itself and gets him in trouble, to the point his enemy mockingly gives him a gravestone with the epitaph reading "He died doing the right thing."
-It's most noticeable in the third book, when he was given said gravestone by the big bad, when he's forced into a Sadistic Choice between stopping a vampire from sacrificing an innocent girl that would also unmake a holy sword that contains one of the nails that pierced Christ and once given the name Excalibur and starting an all-out war between two of the most powerful magical factions on earth.
+- In The Dresden Files, this is a big part of how Harry Dresden's Chronic Hero Syndrome manifests itself and gets him in trouble, to the point his enemy mockingly gives him a gravestone with the epitaph reading "He died doing the right thing."
+It's most noticeable in the third book, when he was given said gravestone by the big bad, when he's forced into a Sadistic Choice between stopping a vampire from sacrificing an innocent girl that would also unmake a holy sword that contains one of the nails that pierced Christ and once given the name Excalibur and not starting an all-out war between two of the most powerful magical factions on earth.
 He chooses to save the girl, and the resulting war is a central plot element for the next eight books in the series.

-Explicitly stated to be the duty of a Samurai in The Hagakure: Book of the Samurai.
+- Explicitly stated to be the duty of a Samurai in The Hagakure: Book of the Samurai.
 Amongst other virtues, a samurai is supposed to always act for the sake of justice without any hesitation (making a decision "within seven breaths"), and to never show any fear of death.
 Thinking of the consequences of their actions, and thus failing to act, is said to be shameful.
 However, the "heroism" here is relative—samurai were also expected to obey and serve their masters no matter what, even if they found the task objectionable.

-Blake Thorburn, the protagonist of Pact, attempts to embody this.
+- Blake Thorburn, the protagonist of Pact, attempts to embody this.
 Driven to do good in repayment for the kindness that others have shown him, and aware that he is fated to die, he clashes with the Grey and Gray Morality of practitioner society, which does such things as allow the Anthropomorphic Personification of European Colonialism to rule over Toronto, torturing and enslaving those practitioners that get on its bad side, for the sake of stability.
-Though he accomplishes good by defeating monsters and freeing the Lord of Toronto's slaves, it's not without its consequences-his successful overthrow of Conquest sends Toronto into chaos, and his premature attack on a bound demon that was steadily eroding its binding, which nobody else would confront before it broke free, got him eaten and made an Unperson.
+Though he accomplishes good by defeating monsters and freeing the Lord of Toronto's slaves, it's not without its consequences-his successful overthrow of Conquest sends Toronto into chaos, and his premature attack on a bound demon that was steadily eroding its binding, which nobody else would confront before it broke free, got him severed from the world and made an Unperson.

 Live Action TV

-Doctor Who: A repeated weakness of the Doctor.
+- Doctor Who: A repeated weakness of the Doctor.
 Threatening an innocent is an almost 100% foolproof way for a villain to protect themself from him.
 Stated most explicitly in an episode of The Sarah Jane Adventures when the Doctor opts to save Clyde and Rani rather than chase the Big Bad, The Dragon (who purposely put Clyde and Rani in danger because she knew it would happen) remarks "when given the choice between saving the universe and saving the children, the Doctor goes the wrong way."
 However, the Time War, in which the Doctor intentionally wiped out all the Time Lords and Daleks in existence to stop them from destroying the universe, is a notable aversion on his part.

-A number of times during Matt Smith's run, he's stated that if he pretty much didn't do this, then he wouldn't be able to call himself The Doctor.
-In "The Beast Below", since he can't figure out how to Take a Third Option, he's reading to lobotomize a peaceful, intelligent creature that's been enslaved since it was in pain and he believed freeing it would kill the surviving population of Great Britain.
+- A number of times during Matt Smith's run, he's stated that if he pretty much didn't do this, then he wouldn't be able to call himself The Doctor.
+In "The Beast Below", since he can't figure out how to Take a Third Option, he's preparing to lobotomize a peaceful, intelligent creature that's been enslaved since it was in pain and he believed freeing it would kill the surviving population of Great Britain.

-Averted in "The Day of the Doctor", where it is revealed he took a third option and with his 12 other incarnations he saved Gallifrey with a Tricked Out Time gambit that destroyed nearly all the Daleks.
+- Averted in "The Day of the Doctor", where it is revealed he took a third option and with his 12 other incarnations he saved Gallifrey with a Tricked Out Time gambit that destroyed nearly all the Daleks.

-Revolution: Charlie Matheson is prone to this.
+- Revolution: Charlie Matheson is prone to this.
 "The Dark Tower" had her convincing her mother Rachel Matheson that they can try to save Nora Clayton and turn the power on at the same time.

-The main protagonists of Stargate SG-1, First Contact team SG-1.
+- The main protagonists of Stargate SG-1, First Contact team SG-1.
 They were supposed to only be explorers, whose primary mission was to fight the Goa'uld, a race of Puppeteer Parasites who liked to rule over everybody else.
 The main characters were very aware that they shouldn't get involved with a lot of the problems out in the galaxy, but could never say no to someone asking for help.
 They themselves often lampshaded their own weakness in that regard.